 Founded in 1868, Henry Meyer and Louis Raapke were among the first (and very few) to move from the retail grocery business to wholesale.
 Meyer & Raapke occupied the eastern side of the new building while leasing out the western side to generate cash flow and cover costs.
 The additional space also allowed room for future expansion.

-The company referred to itself as the city’s pioneer grocery store and focused on “fancy groceries,” which included canned goods such as corn, tomatoes, fruit, corned beef, lobster, bacon, and other meats.
-They also sold tea, spices, tobacco, cigars, and sugar beet seeds.
-Henry Meyer passed away unexpectedly in 1904, and the business folded in 1909.
-The Meyer family retained ownership of the building until 1944, renting it out to a variety of jobbers, manufacturers, and small businesses during that time.
+The company referred to itself as the city’s pioneer grocery store and focused on “fancy groceries,” which included canned goods.
+The business folded in 1909 but the family retained ownership of the building until 1944, renting it out to a variety of jobbers, manufacturers, and small businesses during that time.

-The other original tenant was Marks Brothers Saddlery.
-Occupying the western side of the building, the company was a wholesaler and manufacturer of saddles, harnesses, and other leather goods.
-They remained in the Meyer & Raapke Building until 1891, when they relocated to East Omaha.
+The other original tenant was Marks Brothers Saddlery which occupied the western side of the building.
+They were a wholesaler and manufacturer of saddles, harnesses, and other leather goods.
+They remained in the building until 1891.

 The storefront was modernized in 1949, and at some point, the spandrel panels and cornice on the eastern half of the building were removed.
 When the Hotel Harney was demolished in 1965, it exposed long-hidden advertisements on the eastern wall of the building.
 One read: “Meyer & Raapke, Western Distributing Agt’s for Blackwell’s The Only Genuine Durham Tobacco,” and the other: “Marks Bro’s Saddlery.
 Wholesale Manufacturers.
 Saddles, Harness and Collars.”
 The advertisements were later painted over to protect them from deterioration.